Gayathri-0809/portfolio-website/README.md

-# 💻 Gayu's Portfolio Website
+# 💻 Gayathri's Portfolio Website

 A responsive, personal portfolio built using **HTML**, **CSS**, **JavaScript**, and **Bootstrap**.
 This project showcases my background in **web development** and **cybersecurity**, and is designed with secure coding practices in mind.